 In Pennsylvania, the class of legal driver’s licenses depends specifically upon the type of vehicle you want to run.
 In another word, most people applying for a Pennsylvania driver’s license will be drivers of regular passenger vehicles like trucks or vans.

 The purpose of this Pennsylvania CDL study guide is to help you gain enough knowledge you need, and get you good preparation before taking the driver’s examination and obtaining a Pennsylvania driver’s license.
 For more detailed information, you can read or download the pdf version of the official PA CDL Manual on our website.

-Let’s make Pennsylvania CDL much easier to obtain by our best Pennsylvania CDL study guide and our PA CDL practice tests just for you!
+Let’s make Pennsylvania CDL much easier to obtain by our best Pennsylvania CDL study guide and our PA CDL practice test just for you!

 Type of driver license in Pennsylvania